Dental emergency in Laurel? Call our office 24/7 at 301-490-7007 for immediate help from our compassionate team.

 While bleeding gums are not a dental emergency in most cases, it can be alarming to find blood in the sink after brushing or flossing.
 In most cases, this is due to plaque buildup around your teeth and you should schedule a dental cleaning at your earliest convenience to avoid the development of gum disease.
 However, if you have experienced facial trauma or a cut in your mouth, rinse your mouth out with salt water to keep the affected area clean.
 Contact our emergency dental office near you immediately if your bleeding continues or gets worse.

-Bleeding or swollen gums are generally a sign of gum infection or gum disease, such as gingivitis or periodontal disease.
+Bleeding or swollen gums are often a sign of gum infection or gum disease, such as gingivitis or periodontal disease.
 These conditions can cause discomfort, swelling, and persistent bleeding, especially when left untreated.
-If you notice your gums are not only bleeding but also appear red, swollen, or tender, it’s important to seek professional evaluation.
-Your dentist will assess your mouth and symptoms to make a highly personalized treatment plan that eases your discomfort and addresses the underlying cause.
+If you notice your gums are not only bleeding but also appear red,

 For cases related to gum disease, your care may include a thorough cleaning and guidance for long-term oral health so you can maintain healthy gums and teeth in the future.
 If your bleeding is accompanied by pain, swelling, or fever, please call our office as soon as possible for urgent care.